bensonchoyintuitas/intuitas_knowledgebase/naming_standards_and_conventions.md

 - For granular control over schema-level storage locations: Pre-create schemas with LOCATION mapped to external paths or configure the catalog-level location.

-- Ensure dbt’s dbt_project.yml and environment variables align with storage location.
+- Ensure dbt’s dbt_project.yml and environment variables align with storage locations.

 #### Metadata Schemas and Objects